tudelft-iv-students/offline-tracking-with-object-permanence/README.md

 ### Re-ID result
 We benchmarked our Re-ID result on the nuScenes test split.
 The result is shown below and at the [leaderboard](https://nuscenes.org/tracking?externalData=all&mapData=all&modalities=Any).

 **We only applied our method to vehicle tracks.
 For non-vehicle tracks, we keep the original CenterPoint tracking (with NMS).
-Thus results on non-vehicle classes (i.e. bicycle, motorcycle and pedestrian) should be ignored.**
+Therefore, results on non-vehicle classes (i.e. bicycle, motorcycle and pedestrian) should be ignored.**
 <p align="middle">

 |   Re-ID Result on Test Split    | AMOTA (%) $\uparrow$| AMOTP (m) $\downarrow$ |   TP $\uparrow$ |   FP $\downarrow$ |   FN $\downarrow$ | IDS $\downarrow$|